dataiap/dataiap/day0/README.md

     * If everything is working, check the dataiap sourcecode into a directory called `dataiap` using `git clone https://github.com/dataiap/dataiap.git dataiap`
+    * We'll be updating the repository periodically.
+To get the latest copy, go to the `dataiap` directory and type `git pull`.

 We will also require a number of python modules: